ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 In this example, the _src/templates/home-template.js_ will be used to render the current markdown page.

-> **Note:** By default, Greenwood will usage `src/templates/page-template.js` for all undefined template pages.
+> **Note:** By default, Greenwood will use `src/templates/page-template.js` for all undefined template pages.

 ### Imports

-If you want to import custom files such as a custom element, you can use the predefiend variable `imports`.
+If you want to import custom files such as a custom element, you can use the predefined variable `imports`.

 #### Example
 ```render md